mantrabrain/modify-login/readme.txt

 == Description ==

-This plugin help you to modify your login url so that your website will be more secure and safe.
+This plugin helps you to modify your login url so that your website will be more secure and safe.

 It doesn't modify your core WordPress file to modify login url.